balajimaha/ppt/README.md

 - A title slide with author, date and title placement
 - A default content slide, with slide number, title and date placement
 - Integration of custom Poppins font for pdflatex
-- Main font specification
 - Use of TUHH color schemes
 - Foot notes
 - Stylized TOC slide
+- End slide with author contact details
 - Additional information on fixes and additional elements as [snippets](https://collaborating.tuhh.de/e-4/utilities/tuhh_latex_presentation/-/snippets)

 # What you can (currently) **not** expect:
-- Section slides
+- Design slides separating different sections
 - Stylized tables
-- Stability
 - Long-term compatibility
-- 100% typesetting (we are working on correct spacings, right now)
+- Perfect typesetting (inconsistent spacing might still occur)
+- Installation using CTAN

 # How to contribute:
 Feel free to contact the current maintainer at `leonard.fisser@tuhh.de`.